 The on-off switch is the Eraser's only control; it is a rubber push button.
-To indicate when the Eraser is on (heated up), a beeper emits a soft high-pitched tone.
-When the Eraser is on and working properly, the tone will cycle continually - on for 3 or 5 seconds and then off for 8 to 10 seconds.
+To indicate when the Eraser is on (heated up), a beeper is used.
+When the Eraser is on and working properly, the soft high-pitched tone will typically cycle continually - on for 3 or 5 seconds and then off for 8 to 10 seconds.
 This means that if there is no tone for more than 15 seconds, the unit is off.